Galapagos Natural History and Photo Adventure

 After an early breakfast we will depart for the Quito airport to catch our 9:00 AM flight to Baltra and the Galapagos!

-OCEANIC FORCES AND ENCHANTED LAND: NORTH, WEST & EAST ITINERARY:
+OCEANIC FORCES AND ENCHANTED LAND: NORTH AND WEST ITINERARY:

 - AM: BALTRA AIRPORT